 IMPORTANT: The plagiarism policy information provided herein supersedes any other plagiarism policy information found in this course shell.

-A fundamental tenet of all educational institutions is academic honesty; academic work depends upon respect and acknowledgement of the research and ideas of others.
+A fundamental tenet of all educational institutions is academic honesty; academic work depends upon respect and acknowledgment of the research and ideas of others.
 Because Charter Oak State College is a nontraditional college, and because some of the student's work may be done at a distance, upholding academic integrity is of utmost importance.
 Charter Oak State College expects students and its faculty to uphold high standards of academic honesty in their scholarship and learning.

 To this end, Charter Oak State College provides information about various web sites that will help students write research papers, provides free tutoring for those who need assistance in writing research papers, and offers a one-credit research writing course.
 Faculty make it clear on their course syllabi what constitutes academic dishonesty and the staff make it clear in publications and on the website.